 Are you ready to learn more about colors?
 Let’s go.

 Every color you have known since childhood has its unique features and abilities.
-Most people bypass the importance of colors because they are unaware of the science colors have in our brains.
+Most people bypass the importance of colors because they are unaware of the science of colors in our brains.

 Imagine what it would be like if the world didn’t have different colors.
 Would everything appear dull, right?
 When it comes to data visualization, colors play a critical role in persuasion and attraction.